adriannavarrobetrian/satoshi-terraform/README.md

 ## Solution Structure

-I've created 2 versions for this challenge.
+I've created 2 options for this challenge.
 Another option to separate environments would be using **terraform workspaces**, but as workspaces uses the same state file for all environments, it's not suitable for production, the blast radius is too big.

-## Version 1.
+## Option 1.
 Flat structure with environments separated by env folder

 In this solution all terraform code is in the infrastructure folder.
 There is a Makefile in there to apply terraform in the environment that we select.
 I've used modules to create the buckets for the origin, the Cloudfront distribution and the logging buckets: